THE ASCENSIONIST MUSIC VIDEO

 Each step becomes a question.

-Each cycle, a test.
+Each return, a test.

 The aspirant searches for a single luminary, a solitary light that might contain the answer.
 But no such light exists.